SEMSA Awards 2026

 Please bring your own badminton racquet if you can, and wear appropriate attire with non-marking court shoes (trainers).

-Regular Women-Only Badminton Meetups
+Regular Women’s Badminton Meetups

-SEMSA runs 2 Women-Only Badminton Groups:
+SEMSA runs two Women’s Badminton Groups:

 Wednesday 8pm-10pm, Glasgow Club Bellahouston